5argon/E7Unity/LegacyAnimator/README.md

 - If you are moving from Animator (mechanim) remember that legacy animation has no concept of the "default value".
 It does not remember anything and just read a graph.
 You might have to add some "resets" on the first frame if you used to assume that.
 - If you HAVE to use the new Animator, it should not ever "wait" for trigger with Animator.enable on.
 It's for things like humanoid model which probably always moving.
 Leaving it on will incur a heavy performance loss.
 (Sadly, the default Unity's `Button` for example is like that.
 The button's Animator is always on waiting for commnad from `Button` component.)
-- Check out my "DisableAnimator" too if you really have to use the new Animator.
+- Check out my `DisableAnimator` too if you really have to use the new Animator.
 It can help you disable the component when appropriate.